ricdezen/ricdezen.github.io/_posts/2020-11-28-naive-sorting.md

 ## Computational complexity

-Now for computational complexity.
 We consider **comparisons** between items as the unit of measurement.

-Our external `for` loop does $n$ iterations.
-For each of these, our internal `for` loop does a decreasing number of iterations, each containing a single comparison.
-The inner loop begins by performing $n - 1$ iterations, then it does $n - 2$ and so on, until it only performs $1$, when the last two items are left.
+Our external `for` loop performs $n$ iterations.
+Since we ignore the sorted portion of the list at each iteration, our internal `for` loop performs a decreasing number of iterations, each containing a single comparison.
+The inner loop begins by performing $n - 1$ iterations, then $n - 2$ and so on, until it only performs $1$, when the last two items are left.
 From this we get that the comparisons are:

 $$c = (n - 1) + (n - 2) + ... + 1$$